John Throsby: Life

 John Nichols incorporated most of Throsby's work in his History of Leicestershire.
 He describes him as "a man of strong natural genius, who, during the vicissitudes of a life remarkably chequered, rendered himself conspicuous as a draughtsman and topographer."
 In later life Throsby was in indifferent circumstances.
 He attempted many expedients to maintain his family, few of which were successful, but in his later years he was assisted by friends.
 He died, after a lingering illness, on 5 February 1803, and was buried on the 8th at St. Martin's, Leicester.
 Over the old vestry door is a tablet to his memory.
 He married at St. Martin's, on 29 October 1761, Ann Godfrey, by whom he had five sons and five daughters.
 His widow survived him, and died on 1 October 1813.

 Besides those mentioned above, his works are: 1.
 Letter to the Earl of Leicester on the Recent Discovery of the Roman Cloaca at Leicester, with Some Thoughts on the Jewry Wall, Leicester, 8vo, 1793.
-2. Thoughts on the Provincial Corps raised, and now raising in support of the British Constitution, at this aweful period, 1795.
+2. Thoughts on the Provincial Corps raised, and now raising in support of the British Constitution, at this awful period, 1795.
 An engraved portrait of Throsby at the age of fifty is prefixed to his Excursions and History of Leicester.